niley1nov/pointLight/README.md

 # pointLight
-point light shadow mapping implemented in openGL and C++
+point light shadow mapping implemented in OpenGL and C++

 External libraries have to be included.
 They are - glfw,glew,glm.